Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 In today's dynamic and ever-changing digital landscape, maintaining the uninterrupted operation of applications is of the highest importance.
-This blog post explores the configuration of Klaw, a Java-based application designed specifically for Apache Kafka governance.
+This blog post explores the configuration of Klaw, a Java-based application designed specifically for Apache Kafka® governance.

 Our primary focus is on exploring the configuration process for achieving high availability (HA) in production environments.
 By